Your free business.com+ membership unlocks exclusive tech deals and advisor support

 invideo

-• Pricing: Starting at $28 per month (60 seconds of generative AI)
+• Pricing: Starting at $28 per month (billed annually)

-• Free trial: A free version is available, but it only offers AI-chosen stock footage, not generative video.
+• Free trial: A limited free version is available

 invideo offers two main approaches to video content generation:

 • Stock footage selection: The platform’s AI matches stock video clips to your script.
-For example, in a YouTube short about Delaware incorporation, it might choose footage of office meetings, legal document signings or Delaware landmarks.
+For example, in a YouTube Short about Delaware incorporation, it might select footage of office meetings, legal document signings or Delaware landmarks.

-• AI-generated footage: Create videos, animations, memes and even long-form clips from simple text and image prompts (similar to tools like Sora and Google Veo).
+• AI-generated footage: Create videos, animations, memes and even longer clips from simple text or image prompts, similar to tools like Sora and Google Veo.

 Whichever method you choose, invideo makes it easy to add on-screen subtitles and graphics.
-You can also select a virtual presenter or avatar with natural lip-sync to your audio.
-We especially like that you can upload your own voice so the avatar sounds like you, giving customers a consistent and authentic experience.
+You can also select a virtual presenter or avatar with natural lip-syncing to your audio.
+We especially like that you can upload your own voice or use voice cloning so the avatar can speak in a voice similar to yours, giving customers a consistent and authentic experience.

 For short-form content, Cesar finds invideo to be a strong performer: “invideo is great for social media cuts,” Cesar noted.